Children of the Atom

 I just finished reading Legion in Exile, book 2 of the Imperium of Terra series by Evan Currie.

 In terms of writing craft it’s fairly average, but it does scratch my space opera military sci-fi itch.
-The setting is somewhat unusual for the genre since it’s very much into about the world after an environmental collapse, whereas English-language military sci-fi writers tend toward various flavours of right wing (from liberal centre-right to full nutjob) and would be hostile against anything that smacks of environmentalism.
+The setting is somewhat unusual for the genre since it’s about the world after an environmental collapse, whereas English-language military sci-fi writers tend toward various flavours of right wing (from liberal centre-right to full nutjob) and would be hostile against anything that smacks of environmentalism.

 But you see, centuries ago various groups of tech libertarians looted Earth and escaped to the stars, leaving the poors to choke to death on a polluted planet.
 A strongman seized power from the collapsing governments of Earth, enthroned himself as Emperor of Terra, and brutally placed the planet on a crash course to repair the environment.
 In the present day of the series, Earth is an absolute monarchy ruled by an Empress with a global aristocracy under her governing the masses.
 The environment is on the mend but is still nowhere near what it was before things went to hell, and the descendants of the space colonists laugh at Earth for being backward yokels.
 However, most of Earth’s citizens have been nursing a centuries-long grudge against the space diaspora and are itching for revenge.